 The Puyallup Assembly Center

 President Franklin D. Roosevelt signed Executive Order 9066 on February 19, 1942.
-This order allowed the military to create exclusion zones to remove all people it chose, thus all Japanese and Japanese Americans were forced from the West Coast and other designated areas along the West Coast.
+This order allowed the military to create exclusion zones that led to the forced removal of all Japanese and Japanese Americans from the West Coast and other designated areas.

 Aerial View of the Puyallup Assembly Center